-- 6. I have decided to: - a. fully release two documents - b. partially release three documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act, on the grounds that the deleted material is considered exempt under: - i. section 33 [national security, defence or international relations]; - ii. section 42 [legal professional privilege]; - iii. section 47C [public interest conditional exemptions deliberative processes]; - iv. section 47F [public interest conditional exemptions-personal privacy]; - v. section 47J [public interest conditional exemptions-the economy].
+- 5. In regard to part (b), I have decided to: - a. partially release two documents in accordance with section 22 [access to edited copies with exempt or irrelevant matter deleted] of the FOI Act, on the grounds that the deleted material is considered exempt under: - i. section 33 [national security, defence or international relations] - ii. section 42 [legal professional privilege]; and - iii. section 47C [public interest conditional exemptions deliberative processes].